seojoonlee-dev/graphwrite/README.md

 ## Features

 - **Branching notes.** Inspired by a literal tree, any note can contain child notes, so your notes form a tree instead of a flat list.
 The sidebar shows the full hierarchy with inline renaming, collapsing, and a context menu (right-click on desktop, long-press on mobile).
-- **Live-preview markdown editing.** Markdown is rendered inline as you type.
-The syntax markers stay hidden until your cursor enters them, Obsidian-style.
-There is no formatting toolbar; you just write plain markdown.
-Headings, bold/italic/strikethrough, inline and fenced code (syntax-highlighted, with a copy button), ordered and unordered lists, blockquotes, links, and horizontal rules are all supported.
+- **Live-preview markdown editing.** Markdown renders inline as you type, and the syntax markers hide until you need them — no formatting toolbar, just plain markdown.
+Headings, bold/italic/strikethrough, inline and fenced code (syntax-highlighted, with a copy button), lists, blockquotes, links, and horizontal rules are all supported.
 Built on CodeMirror.
 - **Wiki links.** Type `[[name]]` to create a link inside your note.
 Clicking it opens the child note with that name, creating it first if it does not exist yet.
 This makes branching a new note off the one you are writing as simple as naming it.
 Links are stored as plain `[[name]]` text in the markdown file.
 - **Themes and appearance.** Built-in Dark, AMOLED Black and Light themes, a fully custom color palette, several fonts, and interface zoom, all in Settings.
 Optionally center the editor in a column for a more focused layout.
 - **Cross-platform.** Use GraphWrite in the browser, on the desktop, or on mobile.
 The mobile apps add niceties like an auto-hiding title bar, a bottom-sheet menu, and haptic feedback.
-- **Autosave.** Changes are saved automatically as you type.
-Ctrl/Cmd + S still works if you want the peace of mind.
+- **Autosave.** Changes are saved automatically as you type (Ctrl/Cmd + S works too).

 ## Platforms